DeerDaily/TMAForm/README.md

-# TeleForm - Telegram Mini App Form Renderer
+# TMAForm - Telegram Mini App Form Renderer

+> [!CAUTION]
+> This repository has been vibe-coded by Gemini 2.5 Pro Experimental on Firebase Studio, and has not bee reviewed by human eyes.

+> [!TIP]
+> Ideally, you should clone this repository and review the code manually before publishing it to any static site hosting platform.

+> [!TIP]
+> Check out the /demo folder for an example of how to send TMAForm via your bot, and receive data on form submission.

 This Next.js application, built with Firebase Studio, serves as a dynamic form renderer and data collector for Telegram bots.
 It operates as a Static Site Generated (SSG) Single Page Application (SPA).